 What’s the dosage of Dupixent for children?

 Dupixent is used to treat asthma in children ages 6 years and older.
 Children 12 years and older have a different recommended dosage than children 6 to 11 years old.
-And for younger children, the dosage is based on body weight.
+For children ages 6 to 11 years, the dosage is based on body weight.

-Dupixent is also used to treat eczema in children ages 6 years and older.
-The dosage for eczema is based on the child’s weight.
+Dupixent is also used to treat atopic dermatitis in children ages 6 months and older.
+The dosage for atopic dermatitis is based on the child’s weight.

 For more details on the dosages for each of these uses, see the dosage chart above.